Platypi/platypi-cli/src/generator/templates/README.md

 - **tsd**
   - Installs/links TypeScript declarations using [tsd](http://definitelytyped.org/tsd/)

+## Project Structure

+This project is setup to be as flat as possible while still providing a separation of concerns and allowing for extensibility.
+The `app` directory contains all the public files used in the app.
+If you need to add a server/backend you can separate it out as a `server` directory on the same level as `app`.
+Inside of `app` you have:

+- **assets**
+  - contains images/fonts/media files used in the app

+- **lib**
+  - contains any JS/CSS libraries not installed using node

+- **src**
+  - contains all the TS, HTML, and componentized LESS files

+- **styles**
+  - contains any global LESS styles used in the app
+  - a `main.less` file exists in here as the entry point for all the styles in your app.
+  - the `main.less` file is automatically managed by the CLI for components in the `src` directory

+### The `src` Directory

+Inside the `src` directory you will find all the TS, HTML, and componentized LESS files.
+The following subdirectories exist inside `src` to help separate components in the app:

+- **app**
+  - contains the global plat.App object, used to configure your application and respond to global lifecycle events

+- **attributecontrols**
+  - contains any common AttributeControls

+- **injectables**
+  - contains the injectables used in the app (such as converters, helper classes, formatting classes)

+- **models**
+  - contains classes that help you convert server models into the frontend *view-models*
+  - contains a `models.d.ts` file, in which you can declare the interfaces for each model

+- **repositories**
+  - contains all the repository classes
+  - repositories are the hubs for communicating between ViewControls, Services, and Models
+  - repositories can locally cache information obtained from a service
+  - repositories are used to instantiate models to send to the server, and *view-models* to send to the ViewControl

+- **services**
+  - contains all the service classes
+  - service classes are used to communicate with external APIs

+- **templatecontrols**
+  - contains any common TemplateControls

+- **viewcontrols**
+  - contains all the ViewControls for the app

+There is also a `main.ts` file, which is used to pull all of your unreferenced TS sources together.
+You can reference any libraries here.
+The CLI will automatically manage this file for you for the components in the directories listed above.

 ## Cordova

 When creating an app you can choose whether or not you want to also create a Cordova app.
 There are a few things you want to know when creating/interacting with your Cordova app.